HekaPoly/Classification/README.md

 # Classification
-Machine learning algorithm to classify movements of the arm
+Machine learning algorithm to classify movements of the arm.